gabriel-labbe/PokerHands/README.md

 ![](/images/WinningsGraphEx.PNG)

-As we can see from the graph, cash games is not a good format for me and it needs to be worked on :).
+As we can see from the graph, cash games is not my best format and it needs to be worked on :).

 ### Heatmap
 ![](/images/HeatmapEx.PNG)